hyperspy/hyperspy/doc/dev_guide/writing_docs.rst

 When writing both the docstrings and user guide documentation, it is useful to have some data which the users can use themselves.
-Artificial datasets for this purpose can be found in `hyperspy.datasets.artificial_data`.
+Artificial datasets for this purpose can be found in :mod:`~.api.data`.

 Build the documentation
 ^^^^^^^^^^^^^^^^^^^^^^^